Berea-College-CSC-226/p01-final-project-mohammadif_finalproject/README.md

     Next time, I would approach the project with a better strategy.
 I would break everything into smaller, more manageable tasks instead of trying to tackle big chunks at once.
 This way, I could focus on completing one part at a time and avoid feeling overwhelmed.
-I would also start earlier on features like data visualization and real-world data integration, as those are more time-consuming than I initially thought.
+I would also start earlier on features like data visualization and data integration, as those are more time-consuming than I initially thought.
 Overall, this project taught me a lot, and I am excited to improve it in the future.